 In my screenshots I’m using the “Darcula” Look and Feel setting, but here’s a screenshot of me using Solarized Light and the default UI Look and Feel:

 All in all, color scheme support is decent.
 I'm not entirely satisfied because there are too few color schemes packages with the editor and too few available from the community.
 There is also not an easy way to discover new, non-bundled color schemes from within PyCharm, which would be nice.

 Project and IDE settings are configured using a graphical interface that is searchable.
 I’m not sure I prefer it over a text file, but then again, I don’t get syntax errors changing configuration anymore.

 I've shown the settings window in video demos elsewhere in this review, but in case you missed it, here is a screenshot:

 What I do miss is having a single source of configuration “truth” for my editor — like a

 .vimrc file — that I can place in version control and share among computers.
-With PyCharm, you can easily export and import your settings, but you have to remember to export them, and the resulting file isn’t exactly human-readable.
+With PyCharm, you can export and import your settings, but the resulting file isn’t exactly human-readable.
+Oh well.